-- 1. complete both individual and collaborative interactive media projects effectively. - 2. select and use best practices and tools to design and develop dynamic, rich-media content. - 3. assess the requirements of a complex\ interactive media project. - 4. develop, budget, plan and professionally present a complex\ interactive media project. - 5. design a complex\ media project (interface, navigation, graphics, text treatment) using best practice design and development principles, and applying conceptual and theoretical frameworks. - 6. build effective and dynamic complex\ Web sites and/or mobile applications. - 7. identify and analyze ethical and professional issues arising in an online environment. - 8. apply research and conceptual skills to propose optimal solutions for mobile/multimedia/Web development problems. - 9. select and use creative and critical thinking techniques in the effective design, development and implementation of a complex\ interactive media project. - 10. evaluate the financial, technical and artistic success of a complex\ interactive media project.
+- 1. complete both individual and collaborative interactive media projects effectively. - 2. use best practices and tools to design and develop dynamic, richmedia content. - 3. contribute to the assessment of the requirements of an interactive media project. - 4. contribute to the development, budgeting, planning and professional presentation of an interactive media project. - 5. design a media project (interface, navigation, graphics, text treatment) using current best practice design and development principles, and applying conceptual and theoretical frameworks. - 6. build effective and dynamic Web sites and/or mobile applications. - 7. identify and analyze ethical and professional issues arising in an online environment. - 8. apply research and conceptual skills to propose possible solutions for mobile/multimedia/Web development problems. - 9. use creative and critical thinking techniques in the effective design, development and implementation of an interactive media project. - 10. contribute to the assessment of the financial, technical and artistic success of an interactive media project.